-Pierre-Alain Delley, General Manager, Roche Products (Ireland) Ltd, said, “People with MS deserve quick access to medicine, yet in Ireland we face the worst access delays in Western Europe.
-The solution is a system similar to Germany’s where people with MS get access to medicines as soon as they are authorised by the European Commission.
+Pierre-Alain Delley, General Manager, Roche Products (Ireland) Ltd, said, “People with MS deserve quick access to medicine, yet in Ireland we face some of the worst access delays in Western Europe.
+The State must create a system that is transparent, reliable and sustainable.
+Most importantly, it must give patients rapid access to new medicines, comparable to other countries in Western Europe.
 By working together we can improve the current access system and ensure everyone gets the treatment they need.”

 Follow #MSunderstood and for more information visit www.ms-society.ie.